 What is Sedation Dentistry?
 Never Put Off Dental Work Because of Fear Again!

-Each patient has their own treatment needs.
-As such, we customize our sedation planning based on every individual patient’s unique needs and desires.
-There are many reasons to consider sedation as part of your dental treatment; and there are several different sedation dentistry options available to you.
+But our office takes sedation seriously.
+There are many reasons to consider sedation as part of your dental treatment, and there are several different sedation dentistry options available to you.
 Whether you are fearful of a dental visit or wishing to comfortably accomplish a large amount of treatment at one time, there is a sedation option for you.

 Sedation Dentistry Can Change Your Life

 If you’ve been putting off years of dental work, sedation dentistry can change your life.
 Your dental health is a vital component of your overall health and well-being.
 It shouldn’t be neglected due to fear or nervousness, and now it doesn’t have to be.
 Sedation dentistry protocols have been used safely for over 30 years with millions of dental procedures performed.
 After an initial visit with us where all your questions and concerns will be answered, we’ll schedule your sedation appointment.
 You’ll find your treatment is performed more comfortably than you might ever have thought possible.
 You’ll be relaxed and unaware of the passing time.
 Our specially trained clinical team will make certain that you are completely comfortable and will monitor you continually throughout the appointment.

 - Nitrous Oxide (laughing gas) – The most commonly used method for calming patients in the dental office.
 Laughing gas is mixed with oxygen and breathed in through the nose while your dental work is being completed.
 Patients often describe a warm, tingling, or euphoric sensation when at an ideal level of nitrous oxide sedation.
 You remain awake while breathing laughing gas and, after breathing 100% oxygen for several minutes following treatment, are safe to drive yourself home, go back to work, etc.